OneBox69/OpenClaw-documentation/README.md

 - **Transport:** Persistent WebSocket, JSON text frames
 - **Interaction model:** Asynchronous, streaming — not synchronous request-response
 - **Key insight:** The Gateway acknowledges requests immediately and delivers responses as a stream of events.
 This decouples message receipt from message processing and supports long-running agent tasks natively.

+OpenClaw Runtime Behavior
+The four actors
+A user sends a message on WhatsApp (or Telegram, or web).
+It hits the Gateway, which is the central hub.
+The Gateway talks to the Agent (the AI brain), and the Agent can call out to Tools or Nodes (like a camera, canvas, or screen recorder) to do things.
+[User / Messaging Platform] ──> [Gateway] ──> [Agent] ──> [Tools / Nodes]

+The key insight: this is not HTTP
+The naive assumption is that OpenClaw works like a normal HTTP API — you send a request, you wait, you get one response back.
+It does not work that way.
+HTTP (conventional):
+Client  ──── req ────>  Server
+Client  <─── res ────   Server
+        (one request, one response, connection closes) OpenClaw (WebSocket + EDA):
+Client  ──── req:agent ──────────────>  Gateway
+Client  <─── ack (accepted) ───────────  Gateway
+Client  <╌╌╌ event:agent (chunk 1) ───  Gateway
+Client  <╌╌╌ event:agent (chunk 2) ───  Gateway
+Client  <╌╌╌ event:agent (chunk N) ───  Gateway
+Client  <─── completion metadata ──────  Gateway
+        (one request, many events, connection stays open) The Gateway keeps the WebSocket connection open and streams multiple events back to the client.
+The AI's response arrives in chunks — like watching someone type in real time.
+It is not "ask and hang up," it is "stay on the line."

+The full connection lifecycle
+This is the complete sequence from the moment a client connects until the conversation is done.
+Client                      Gateway                    Agent / Tool │                            │                            │
+  │  ── Phase 1: Connect ──────────────────────────────     │
+  │                            │                            │
+  │── req:connect ────────────>│                            │
+  │   (role: "node")           │                            │
+  │<─ res(ok) ─────────────────│                            │
+  │                            │                            │
+  │  ── Phase 2: Alive ────────────────────────────────     │
+  │                            │                            │
+  │<─ event:presence ──────────│  (who else is online)      │
+  │<─ event:tick ──────────────│  (heartbeat, ongoing)      │
+  │                            │                            │
+  │  ── Phase 3: Request ──────────────────────────────     │
+  │                            │                            │
+  │── req:agent ──────────────>│                            │
+  │<─ ack (accepted) ──────────│  ← not the answer          │
+  │                            │── invoke agent ───────────>│
+  │                            │   (+ tool/node calls)      │
+  │                            │<─ result ──────────────────│
+  │                            │                            │
+  │  ── Phase 4: Stream ───────────────────────────────     │
+  │                            │                            │
+  │<╌╌ event:agent (chunk 1) ──│                            │
+  │<╌╌ event:agent (chunk 2) ──│                            │
+  │<╌╌ event:agent (chunk N) ──│                            │
+  │                            │                            │
+  │  ── Phase 5: Done ─────────────────────────────────     │
+  │                            │                            │
+  │<─ completion metadata ─────│  (token count, timing…)    │
+  │                            │                            │
+  │        [WebSocket stays open for next message]          │ Phase 1 — Connect
+Before anything happens, the client opens a WebSocket connection to the Gateway.
+It sends req:connect and includes role: "node" to identify itself.
+The Gateway validates this and responds with res(ok).
+The connection is now established and stays open.
+Phase 2 — Alive
+Once connected, the Gateway starts sending background events without being asked. event:presence tells the client who else is online. event:tick is a heartbeat — a "still here?" pulse that keeps the connection alive.
+This happens continuously in the background, not in response to any user action.
+Phase 3 — Request
+The user sends a message.
+The client packages it as req:agent and sends it over the WebSocket.
+The Gateway immediately replies with an ack saying "accepted" — this is not the answer, it is confirmation that the request was received.
+The Gateway then forwards it to the Agent for processing.
+If the Agent needs external information, it calls a Tool or Node and waits for the result.
+Phase 4 — Stream
+The Agent's response does not come back as one large payload.
+The Gateway streams it as multiple event:agent messages — chunk by chunk.
+The user sees the response building in real time, word by word.
+Phase 5 — Done
+When the Agent finishes, the Gateway sends a final completion message with metadata (token count, timing, etc.).
+The WebSocket connection stays open for the next message.

+Transport
+The transport layer is WebSocket with JSON text frames throughout.
+Every arrow in the sequence diagram above is a JSON object flowing over a single persistent connection.
+There is no HTTP polling, no connection teardown between messages, no single-response model.